Special thanks to Anthony DiStefano, MAAF Museum Volunteer, for your valuable and informative research on our fallen pilots.

 Captain Harold Hedley “Red” Crossley

-After arriving overseas in January 1943 and piloting the P-40 Warhawk in combat over North Africa and the Southern Europe Sicilian area, Captain Crossley shot down two Nazi aircraft, with one more probable and damaging three.
+Promoted to First Lieutenant January 1943, he then shipped out to North Africa arriving in January 1943.
+Piloting the P-40F Warhawk in combat over North Africa and the Southern Europe-Tunisia-Sicilian area, Captain Crossley shot down two ME-109 Messerschmitts with one more probable and damaging three.
 He is also credited with destroying two more on the ground.

 On September 7, 1943, flying a fighter sweep on his last mission, his group was heading back to home base when they came across four barges and a sea-going tug.
 Not wanting to miss an opportunity, Captain Crossley led his group in an astern attack on the vessels.
 What he didn’t realize was that the Germans had set up the four barges for their target practice.
 As the Warhawks were attacking the vessels, the Germans opened up on the fighter group.
-The vessels were sunk without a single loss to the group.
-When they landed at the base, his P-40 was so shot up it had to be scrapped.
+All vessels were sunk without a single loss to the group.
+When they landed at base, his P-40 was so shot up it had to be scrapped.

 Second Lieutenant Robert George Derwent, Jr.

 2nd Lt.
-Derwent, O-816063, was born December 18, 1922, in Manhattan, New York, and lived in Trenton, New Jersey, when he enlisted in the United States Army Air Corps on February 8, 1943.
-He attended Trenton Catholic Boys School and then Bordentown Military Institute where he played football and was an All-State guard.
-He had also worked at John Roebling & Sons in Trenton, New Jersey.
+Derwent, serial number O-816063, was born December 18, 1922, in New York City, New York, and was living in White Horse, Trenton, New Jersey, when he entered the United States Army Air Corps as an aviation cadet on February 8, 1943.
+He attended Central High School and graduated from Trenton Catholic Boys School.
+After graduation from high school, he then attended Bordentown Military Institute (BMI), Bordentown, New Jersey where his course of study was College Preparatory.
+Known as “Red” at BMI, he played varsity football and was an All-State point guard.
+He was also known for his corny jokes and great smile.
+Robert was a graduate of BMI, Class of 1942 with a with a rank of Private First Class.
+After BMI he worked at John Roebling & Sons in Trenton, New Jersey.

 Flight Officer John Francis Driskill, Jr.

-He went to basic training at Camp Robinson, Arkansas, and was later accepted as an aviation cadet.
+He went to basic training at Camp Robinson, Arkansas and was later accepted as an aviation cadet.
 He received basic, primary, and advanced flight training at fields located in Oklahoma and Texas.
-On February 8, 1944, FO Driskill received his wings and was sworn in as a Flight Officer at Enid, Oklahoma.
-He was then sent to Camp Springs, Maryland, for P-47 transition training and on to Millville for P-47 advance training with the 537th Fighter Squadron.
+On February 8, 1944, F.O.
+Driskill received his silver wings and was sworn in as a Flight Officer at Aloe Field, Texas.
+He was then sent to Camp Springs, Maryland for P-47 transition training and on to Millville Army Air Field, Millville, New Jersey for P-47 pilot advance gunnery training with the 537th Fighter Squadron.